How to solve ANY slide puzzle regardless of its size 15

 If you are solving a 3×3 puzzle jump to step 4

-STEP 2 – Solve the left corner
+STEP 2 – Solve the left edge

 Position all the left pieces from top to bottom.
 Please note that the first piece is already be on its correct position: